What are human rights in theory; what are human rights in practice.

 By working with younger people (NGO members, university and upper secondary school students), the project will encourage the target group to imagine society as one where individuals can draw on human rights for support and put modern information society to work for them in contributing to the development of society.
 The project activities will take place in 2016-2017.

-Tajikistan received 16 out of a total 100 points in the Freedom in the World index (in comparison, Estonia scored 94).
-The index rated the state of human rights and civil liberties in Tajikistan as very poor and the country falls into the “not free” category.
+Tajikistan received 11 out of a total of 100 points in the 2017 Freedom in the World index (in comparison, Estonia scored 94).
+The index rated the state of human rights and civil liberties in Tajikistan as very poor and the country as falling into the ‘not free’ category.

 WHAT IS DEVELOPMENT COOPERATION